Get the Legal Support You Need From a Stamford Divorce Lawyer & How a Divorce Lawyer In Stamford, CT Can Help You

 Child custody matters tend to be highly emotional and when contentious, can have a significant negative impact on the children themselves.
 Having an attorney you trust who can work with you to propose custody and visitation arrangements that are in the best interests of your children can make your case go much more smoothly.

-During child custody negotiations with your spouse, your lawyer can help you facilitate clear communication about your child’s needs and what potential arrangements will provide your child with the most family, school, and peer support.
+During child custody negotiations with your spouse, a divorce lawyer in Stamford, CT can help you facilitate clear communication about your child’s needs and what potential arrangements will provide your child with the most family, school, and peer support.

 Child support matters also tend to be contentious, typically because the payor and the recipient may be at odds regarding how much is actually owed.
 Since child support is calculated based on the income of the payor, proof of said income is generally all that’s required to establish the amount of child support to be paid.